sooprim/User-Feedback-System/README.md

 ```bash
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the web application up and running.